TobiasSH/PU-2017-Kolab/README.md

 [![Build Status](https://travis-ci.com/TobiasSH/PU-2017-Kolab.svg?token=XPoxJGAcCUwTmyc9W9ea&branch=develop)](https://travis-ci.com/TobiasSH/PU-2017-Kolab) [![Coverage Status](https://coveralls.io/repos/github/TobiasSH/PU-2017-Kolab/badge.svg?branch=develop)](https://coveralls.io/github/TobiasSH/PU-2017-Kolab?branch=develop)

+# Kolab
+Kolab is a student project in the subject TDT4145 - Software development at NTNU.
+The team has developed a real-time web application which aims at engaging students during classes.
+With the application you can ask questions during the lecture and give various feedback, such as: "We're moving too quickly", "I fell off", "Speak louder" and so on.
+Lecturers are able to make a "room" for their lectures, and the students can join the specific room.
+The lecturer will be able to see the percentage of students who have given the aforementioned feedback as well as the questions.
+The application utilizes a separate natural language processing script which makes us able to group questions based on their subject.

+The project was developed using MEAN stack with socketIO and a separate python script using NLTK and socketIO.
+<br></br>
 <a href="http://mongodb.com/"><img src="http://amartam.com/wp-content/uploads/2016/11/mongodb1.png" title="MongoDB" align="left" height="48" width="48" ></a>
 <a href="http://expressjs.com/"><img src="http://nodejs-cloud.com/img/128px/expressjs.png" title="ExpressJS" align="left" height="48" width="48" ></a>
 <a href="https://angularjs.org/"><img src="http://ericsaupe.com/wp-content/uploads/2014/01/square-300x300.png" title="AngularJS" align="left" height="48" width="48" ></a>